dig-eg-gaz/tutorials/2016-12-3_Git-and-Github-Best-Practices.md

 Issues ideally follow the same convention for commit summaries; provide a description in the present imperative tense.
 However, issues are far more flexible; generally, each project has its own conventions for issues that the contributors follow.

-Some universial best practices are as follows:
+Some universal best practices are as follows:

 - Provide as [much information as necessary](https://github.com/dig-eg-gaz/advertisements/issues/6) (or possible) to solve the issue
 - Check to see if duplicates exist first